-Our customers in the research and consulting community want quick and accurate air quality data from a compact instrument that can be used on multiple projects.
+Our customers in the research community want quick and accurate air quality data from a compact instrument that can be used on multiple projects.
 They are less constrained by the need to have US EPA-type conformity, provided the data is robust and traceable back to reference methods.

 Sensor-based equipment opens up new opportunities